Yoga pose categories, and the basics for doing any yoga pose safely and effectively

 Yoga poses to improve balance.

-In the Spinal Back Bending Yoga Poses shown above, the focus is on bending the spine backwards.
+In the Spinal Back Bending Yoga Poses shown below, the focus is on bending the spine backwards.
 These types of poses can also include a backbend for the hips.

 How do you keep your spine safe when doing spinal back bending yoga poses?